Aleph Sanctuary - Mati Klarwein - exterior view

 The chapel was rebuilt in 1992 using aluminium diatrans and plexiglass panels lit by rows of fluorescent tubes.

-The Aleph Sanctuary, along with Grain of Sand features in the touring exhibition "Summer of Love: Art of the Psychedelic Era," coming next to the Whitney Museum of American Art in New York, on view May 24, 2007 - September 16, 2007.
-See the News and Events page for more information.
+The Aleph Sanctuary, along with Grain of Sand featured in the 2007 touring exhibition "Summer of Love: Art of the Psychedelic Era," organised by the Tate Liverpool.